-As we wrote in our Comprehensive Travel Guide to Pittsburgh, PGH is a relatively great city for gluten-free living.
+As we wrote in our Insider’s Guide to Pittsburgh, PGH is a relatively good city for gluten-free living.
 In addition to a host of great gluten-free bakeries and grocery stores like Eden’s Market: A Gluten Free Emporium, Aldi, and GF wholesalers like Gluten Free Goat, there are also a number of excellent gluten-free restaurants in Pittsburgh, as well as dedicated gluten-free cafes and food halls that take gluten allergies seriously.

 Below, we spotlight some of the best and most popular restaurants in Pittsburgh.
 It just so happens that all of these restaurants are gluten-friendly– if not completely gluten-free.

 Whether you have Celiac disease, gluten sensitivities, or are simply avoiding gluten by choice, these restaurants have the quality, cleanliness, and taste worthy of any person (visiting or local) who takes gluten-free eating seriously.
 (But when in doubt, be sure to ask the waiter.)

 Senyai Thai Kitchen serves delicious, authentic Thai cuisine with many gluten-free and vegan-friendly options, which are perfect for takeout.

 While the restaurant isn’t a designated gluten-free environment, they work hard to prevent cross-contamination.
 As a result, they have a good reputation for keeping those with extreme sensitivities safe.

 Most impressive, however, is that many of the fish and meat items on the menu are also organic, which is rare for Thai cuisine.
 We also love the space-age, modernist interior of the restaurant, which was designed by local architects Epiphyte Lab.